Cognitive-behavioral therapy exercises for anxiety is a popular and effective therapeutic approach to help you manage your symptoms.

-Anxiety Disorders, according to the latest research, is one of the most common illnesses in the United States of America.
+According to the latest research, anxiety disorders are among the most common illnesses in the United States of America.
 Every year 40 million adults report suffering from symptoms of anxiety.

-Anxiety disorders develop from a culmination of factors such as an individual’s genetics, brain chemistry, life events, and personality.
+Anxiety disorders develop from a culmination of factors, such as genetics, brain chemistry, life events, and personality.

 Unlike traditional Freudian psychoanalysis, which probes childhood wounds to get at the root causes of conflict, CBT focuses on solutions, encouraging patients to challenge distorted cognitions and change destructive patterns of behavior.”

-This therapy technique based on the principle that one’s thoughts, attitudes, and beliefs affect one’s behavior to a great extent and that mental disorders like anxiety and depression can effectively be dealt with, by changing one’s negative thought processes.
+Cognitive-behavioral therapy is based on the principle that your thoughts, attitudes, and beliefs significantly affect your behavior and that mental disorders like anxiety and depression can effectively be dealt with by changing your negative thought processes.

-Cognitive Behavioral Therapy compares our thinking pattern to a pair of glasses that enables us to view the world in a specific way.
+Cognitive Behavioral Therapy compares our thinking pattern to a pair of glasses that enables us to view the world differently.
 If our thinking is positive, we will have a positive outlook on life, and if our thinking is negative, we will have a negative view of the world.

 Beck noted that these thoughts came automatically to the individual causing him/her to believe them as absolute truths instead of distortions, leading to mental disorders like anxiety, depression, phobias, etc.